Actaeon: The "bed of Actaeon"

 In the second century AD, the traveller Pausanias was shown a spring on the road in Attica leading to Plataea from Eleutherae, just beyond Megara "and a little farther on a rock.
 It is called the bed of Actaeon, for it is said that he slept thereon when weary with hunting and that into this spring he looked while Artemis was bathing in it."

+"As to Actæon there is a tradition at Orchomenus, that a spectre which sat on a stone injured their land.
+And when they consulted the oracle at Delphi, the god bade them bury in the ground whatever remains they could find of Actæon: he also bade them to make a brazen copy of the spectre and fasten it with iron to the stone.
+This I have myself seen, and they annually offer funeral rites to Actæon."

 Parallels in Akkadian and Ugarit poems

 In the standard version of the Epic of Gilgamesh (tablet vi) there is a parallel, in the series of examples Gilgamesh gives Ishtar of her mistreatment of her serial lovers: